websanco/liferay-learn/docs/commerce/2.x/en/store-administration/guest-checkout/enabling-guest-checkout.md

     ![Enable Guest Checkout](./enabling-guest-checkout/images/01.png)

+Guest Checkout has been enabled.

-## Adding an Optional Authentication Widget
+## Adding the Guest Checkout Authentication Widget

 1. On the _General_ tab's _Health Checks_ section, click _Fix Issue_ next to _Guest Checkout Authentication_.
 This creates a new authentication page with an option to sign in as Guest.

     ![Add authentication page](./enabling-guest-checkout/images/02.png)

 1. Click _Save_ again when finished.

-Guest Checkout has been enabled.

 ## Additional Information